The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-\textbf{Decision module} The look-ahead baseline controller combines accelerations from the advanced controller and the baseline controller, producing the command sequence ${\overline{t} = [ac(x), bc(x'), \vec{0}]}$, where $x'$ is the next state after executing $ac(x)$ in state $x$.
+\textbf{Decision module.} The LBC combines accelerations from the AC and the BC, producing the command sequence ${\overline{t} = [ac(x), bc(x'), \vec{0}]}$, where $x'$ is the next state after executing $ac(x)$ in state $x$.
 The function $\dmupdate(x, \overline{s}, \overline{t})$ accepts the proposed command sequence $\overline{t}$ if and only if $\overline{t}$ is a permanently safe command sequence.
 For this system, a command sequence $\overline{ t}$ is considered permanently safe in a state $x$ if it satisfies the following two conditions.
 First, for all states in the state trajectory obtained by executing $\overline{t}$ from $x$, the Euclidean distance between every pair of distinct agents is at least $d_{min}$.
-Second, in the final state, for all pairs of distinct agents, the rays extending from their positions and in the direction of velocities do not intersect. \um{ Any pair of agents that satisfies the second condition will not collide in the future, since the last command in the sequence $\overline{t}$ has zero acceleration.} The initial permanently safe command sequence is a zero acceleration for all agents, as the agents start at rest.
+Second, in the final state, for all pairs of distinct agents, the rays extending from their positions and in the directions of their velocities do not intersect. \um{ Any pair of agents that satisfies the second condition will not collide in the future, since the last command in the sequence $\overline{t}$ has zero acceleration.} The initial permanently safe command sequence is a zero acceleration for all agents, as the agents start at rest.

-We first consider seven robotic agents initialized on a circle centered at the origin, with a radius of~10.
-The other parameters are: $dt = 0.3~sec$, $d_{min} = 1.7$, $a_{max} = 1.5$, and $v_{max} = 2$.
-The length of the prediction horizon is ${T_{ac} = T_{bc} = 10}$.
-The optimization problems for the MPC controllers are solved using the MATLAB \texttt{fmincon} function.
-The random seed in the initialization of \texttt{fmincon} causes nondeterminism in the solution.